-Property: East Peak, unplatted.
-Located just to the north of the East Vail interchange Lot Area: 23.3 acres Zoning: Two-Family Residential Proposed Zoning: Housing Zone District (5.4 acres) / Natural Area Preservation District (17.9 acres) Hazards: High Severity Rockfall, Slopes in Excess of 40%
+Property: Unplatted Parcel.
+Located just to the north of the East Vail interchange

+Lot Area: 23.3 acres

+Zoning: Two-Family Residential

+Proposed Zoning: Housing Zone District (5.4 acres) / Natural Area Preservation District (17.9 acres)

+Hazards: High Severity Rockfall, Some Slopes in Excess of 40%

-As indicated in the geohazard report that was completed by Cesare, Inc, and recognizing that there is evidence of rockfall events on the property, the report does recommend rockfall remediation, stating:
+As indicated in the Rockfall Hazard Study that was completed by Cesare, Inc., the report recommends rockfall remediation, stating:

-Based on the CRSP analysis results and existing rockfall mitigation structures on the neighboring site to the west, a rockfall barrier or wall at last 12 feet in height is recommended.
+Based on the CRSP [Colorado Rockfall Simulation Program] analysis results and existing rockfall mitigation structures on the neighboring site to the west, a rockfall barrier or wall at last 12 feet in height is recommended.
 Based on site conditions, including such aspects as slope angle and property boundaries, a rigid wall system would be more ideal than a flexible fence or berm/basin.